-Carbohydrates - are polyhydroxy aldehydes, ketones, alcohols, acids, their simple derivatives and their polymers having linkages of the acetal type.
-They may include sugars such as monosaccharides (e.g. glucose), disaccharides (e.g. sucrose), sugar alcohols (e.g. isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol and xylitol), polydextrose and starch.
+Carbohydrates - are polyhydroxy aldehydes, ketones, alcohols, acids, their simple derivatives and their polymers which have linkages of the acetal type, excluding dietary fibre.
+They may include the following:

+- Sugars such as monosaccharides (e.g. glucose) and disaccharides (e.g. sucrose); - Sugar alcohols (e.g. isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol and xylitol); - Starch